seth-thorn/cv/index.md

 - 2018 — Digital Culture Summer Institute (Course Development & Teaching)

 # XIX.
 Paper and Grant Reviewer
+- 2026 - *Journal of New Music Research* — Taylor & Francis
 - 2026 — NIME (New Interfaces for Musical Expression)
 - 2026 — ICMC (International Computer Music Conference)
 - 2026 — IEEE IS2 (International Symposium on the Internet of Sounds)